Super Rygbi Cymru

-The Super Rygbi Cymru (SRC) is a semi-professional rugby union competition in Wales, organised by the Welsh Rugby Union (WRU).
+The Super Rygbi Cymru (SRC; Super Rugby Wales) is a semi-professional rugby union competition in Wales, organised by the Welsh Rugby Union (WRU).
 Launched in 2024, it is the second-highest level of rugby in the country, behind the Welsh regions in the United Rugby Championship (URC).

 Background

 In early 2023 it was revealed that the Welsh Rugby Union (WRU) had devised initial plans for an "elite" eight-team league to sit between the professional regions and the community level, with the aim of "bridging the gap" between the semi-professional and the professional game in Wales.
 Senior WRU officials are reported to have presented the idea to club representatives in a private meeting at Millennium Stadium in Cardiff on 14 March 2023.
 WalesOnline later reported that discussions about a new league creation have dated back to 2016.
 The initial proposal was for each Welsh region (Cardiff, Dragons, Ospreys, Scarlets) to nominate one club from their pathway, and would be joined by Rygbi Gogledd Cymru from North Wales, and the three remaining places to be filled by Welsh Premiership clubs.
 The WRU later made a compromise to have ten clubs rather than the initially planned eight.
 Each team that was to enter the competition would have to be partnered with one of the four regions, and would receive £110,000 (later lowered to £105,000) in funding by the WRU on the assurance they have a viable business model.

 By August 2023 the new ten-team competition was confirmed after receiving the approval of various Welsh rugby stakeholders to replace the Welsh Premiership under the placeholder: Elite Domestic Competition (EDC).
 The EDC's first season was set for 2024–25 and would have no promotion or relegation.
 In October 2023 it was confirmed that the Welsh regions would have control over key decisions (like appointing a Director of Rugby) and the league would have a £150,000 starting salary cap.
 Across late 2023 and early 2024, the EDC invited applications for three-year licenses to join the new league.
 The EDC reportedly received ten submissions from different Premiership clubs.
 Cardiff, Merthyr and Pontypridd all rejected the invitation to join, arguing that fewer home games in the EDC compared to the Premiership would cut revenue.
 They also questioned the business logic of a winter break and a proposed cup competition during the Six Nations Championship.
 Cardiff later reversed on their opposition to the invite and submitted an application.

 By May 2024 the competition format, trophies and fixtures had been announced, alongside the official name: Super Rygbi Cymru (SRC).
 The inaugural season began in September 2024 and included eighteen regular season rounds with a cup competition (SRC Cup) contested during the 2025 Six Nations Championship (January–March) before finishing in May 2025 with a play-offs elimination to conclude the season champions.
 Newport won the first Super Rygbi Cymru title, defeating Ebbw Vale 27–18 at Eugene Cross Park.